mcarletti/mcarletti.github.io/content/posts/local-ai-assistant-with-ollama.md

 The minimum required steps are the following:

-1. Set **Image Generation Engine** to ComfyUI
+1. Set **Image Generation Engine** to ComfyUI.
-1. Set **ComfyUI Base URL** with `http://localhost:8188/` (update this according to your ComfyUI settings)
+1. Set **ComfyUI Base URL** with `http://localhost:8188/` (update this according to your ComfyUI settings).
+1. Enable **Dev Mode** in ComfyUI settings.
+1. Setup your preferred worflow in ComfyUI and **Export (API)** from the *Workflow* menu as a json file.
+1. Return to Open-WebUI settings and import the workflow json file.
+1. After importing, map the **ComfyUI Workflow Nodes** according to the imported node IDs.
 1. Select the desired checkpoint from **Set Default Model** drop-down list.

 Don't forget to save to apply!
 Now, every time your LLM generates a response, you can click a small icon of an image right below the generated text.
 It will take a while, and woilà!
 A brand new generated image is now shown in the chat.

-At [this link](https://docs.openwebui.com/tutorial/images/#setting-up-open-webui-with-comfyui), you can find more information on how to set up Open-WebUI + ComfyUI.
+At [this link](https://open-webui.com/comfyui/), you can find more information on how to set up Open-WebUI + ComfyUI.

 ## Update